-Azure Shared Image Gallery, which has the ability to create image versions with generalized managed images as source, now has specialized image support in Shared Image Gallery (in preview).
+Azure Shared Image Gallery, which has the ability to create image versions with generalised managed images as source, now has specialised image support in Shared Image Gallery (in preview).
 In addition to this, you also now have the ability to create image versions with multiple snapshots (OS disk and data disks) as source.

 Frequently asked questions:

-- What makes a virtual machine (VM) image specialized?
-How is it different from generalized VM images?
+- What makes a virtual machine (VM) image specialised?
+How is it different from generalised VM images?

-Generalized VM images require Sysprep (Windows) or Deprovision (Linux) to be run on the VM before an image is created and the source VM then becomes unusable.
-To create a specialized VM image, there's no need to run Sysprep (Windows) or Deprovision (Linux) prior to creating the image leaving the source VM intact.
-A specialized VM image retains login credentials and computer name.
+Generalised VM images require Sysprep (Windows) or Deprovision (Linux) to be run on the VM before an image is created and the source VM then becomes unusable.
+To create a specialised VM image, there is no need to run Sysprep (Windows) or Deprovision (Linux) prior to creating the image leaving the source VM intact.
+A specialised VM image retains login credentials and computer name.

 - What are the limitations of the preview?

-A specialized image version can be created only through snapshots.
+A specialised image version can be created only through snapshots.

 In October 2019, we launched customer-managed key encrypted snapshots.
-This preview doesn’t support encrypted snapshots.
+This preview does not support encrypted snapshots.